fm-dev-mx/real_estate_insights/docs/pending_tasks.md

 ## ✅ Suggested Next Steps

-1.  **Perform the initial project commit** with the current structure and updated documentation.
-2.  **Begin development of Step 2:** Data Cleaning, Validation, and Normalization.
-This will involve working in the `src/data_processing/` directory.
+1.  **Create the `properties` table in PostgreSQL** using the finalized schema.
+2.  **Implement data cleaning and normalization logic** in `src/data_processing/clean_data.py` to transform raw XLS data into the defined schema.
+3.  **Implement data loading** from the cleaned data into the PostgreSQL database.